reveal/revealjs.com/src/react.md

 ```
 somewhere at the end of body element.

-Altogether, your `index.html` file would look like:
+Altogether, your `index.html` file should look like:

 ```html
 <!DOCTYPE html>